mint-lab/rtl/README.md

 ## RTL: RANSAC Template Library
-_RANSAC Template Library_ is an open-source robust regression library especially with RANSAC family.
+_RANSAC Template Library (RTL)_ is an open-source robust regression library especially with RANSAC family.
-It aims to provide fast, accurate, and easy ways to estimate any unknown model with data contaminated with outliers.
+RTL aims to provide fast, accurate, and easy ways to estimate any model parameters with data contaminated with outliers.
+RTL includes recent RANSAC variants with their performance evaluation with several models with synthetic and real data.
-It is written in generic programming style with C++ and distributed under [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause).
+RTL is written in generic programming style (template in C++) for its further applications with user-defined models.
+RTL is distributed under [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause).

+### What is RANSAC?
+_Random sample consensus (RANSAC)_ is an iterative method to make the previous parameter estimators strong against outliers.
+For example of line fitting, RANSAC enable to estimate a line parameter even though data points include incorrect point observations far from the line.
+RANSAC is composed of two steps, hypothesis generation and hypothesis evaluation.
+It was original proposed by by Fischler and Bolles in 1981, but still utilized popularly to deal with outliers.

 ### Example
 If a model estimator is defined in advance (e.g. LineEstimator), you can simply use RTL as follows.